By Type (2)

 4. Add to Payroll

-When adding an employee to an employer’s payroll schedule, they will be responsible for withholdings and deductions.
+When an employee is added to an employer’s payroll schedule, the employer is responsible for withholdings and deductions.
 An employer can choose to deduct these items on their own or elect to pay for a payroll service that does this automatically.

 The employer will have two choices.

-- Payroll Providers – The most popular providers are Gusto, OnPay, Xero, and ADP.
-These providers allow the process and payment to federal and state tax authorities to be much easier for the employer.
-Depending on if the service saves enough time to compensate for the payment, this may be the best solution for a busy entrepreneur that doesn’t have time to process payroll by hand.
+- Payroll Providers: The most popular providers are Gusto, OnPay, Xero, and ADP.
+These providers make payroll processing and payment to federal and state tax authorities much easier for the employer.
+Depending on whether the service saves enough time to compensate for the payment, this may be the best solution for a busy entrepreneur who doesn’t have time to process payroll by hand.

 The deductions the employer is required to make are as follows: